©2009 Major League Roller Hockey

-Major League Roller Hockey (MLRH) is a professional roller hockey league in North America.
-It is the only professional full Contactroller hockey league in the world.
-The league is headquartered in Alexandria, Virginia.
+Major League Roller Hockey (MLRH) is a professional roller hockey league with affiliated teams in North America and Europe.
+It is the only professional full Contact roller hockey league in the world.
+The league is headquartered in Cornwall, England with offices in Orange County, CA and Mannheim, Germany.

 The league was founded in 1998 in Alexandria, Virginia with fourteen teams based in the United States and six located in the United Kingdom.
 Through a series of expansions, contractions and relocations, the league will now be composed of 15 teams based in the United States.
 After it's initial season of "professional" status, MLRH served as a semi-pro roller hockey league in the United States.